digiltd/oh-rtd-test/Modbus-Tcp-Binding.md

   <tr><td>type</td><td>mandatory</td><td>data type, can be either "coil", "discrete", "holding", "input" or "register", now only "coil", "discrete", "holding" and "input" are supported</td></tr>
 </table>

-Remark : in "`openhab_default.fcg`", the modbud binding section has a wrong key "`host`", this doesn't work if you put your slave ip address here.
-So you have to replace "`host`" by "`connection`".
+Remark : in "`openhab_default.fcg`", the modbus binding section has a wrong key "`host`", this doesn't work if you put your slave ip address here.
+So you have to replace "`host`" by "`connection`" witch is the right key as mentioned above.

 Modbus read functions
 - `type=coil` uses function 1,